 The Amazing Blue Elderberry, Thank you, Charlotte Clarke, for the delicious recipes!

-Historical uses of the blue elderberry
+Historical uses of the Blue Elderberry

 Elderberry Blowgun

-A few of the very neat survival applications about the elderberry wood is its soft center pith which can easily be scraped and removed to make a hollow stem.
-Straight long shafts of the wood split into then the soft pith removed, and the two pieces of elderberry glued and wrapped back together again for a serviceable "Blow Gun”.
+One of the cool things about Elderberry wood is its soft center pith.
+It can be scraped and removed to make a hollow stem.
+Straight shafts of a branch are split in half to remove the inside Pith.
+Finally, the two pieces are glued together and then wrapped with a cord for a serviceable Blow Gun.

 Green Elderberry Bark